 The student use of tobacco or electronic smoking device (Vape, Juul, etc.), having it on their person, having it in a locker, or carrying it in any form is prohibited at all school activities, or on school property at any time.
+Vape Sensors are utilized in the school building and students are subject to discipline for any violations reported by sensors.
 The violation of this policy could result in a three (3) or more day suspension.
 If the violation is repeated, more severe measures will be taken.